...

 Passing the Fushiogami-dokoro, the road will split.
 If you go straight, you will be bypassing Hinomiko-sha and arrive at Chū-sha.
 So remember to head to the smaller road on the right.
 A directory board will be there to remind you.

 Before you reach Hinomiko-sha, the road will split again.
-Follow the directory sign and turn left this time.
+Follow the directional sign and turn left this time.

 Hinomiko-sha (火之御子社)